ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	/&
 	* $$ EOJ

-*Figure 7.5 VIRCONF JCL in z/VSE to unload a VIRARBO file*
+*VIRCONF JCL in z/VSE to unload a VIRARBO file*

 ::